UedaTakeyuki/pokectiveness2/docs/README.md

 ## Forum
 Forum is available at [hire](http://www.uedasoft.com/forums/forum/pokectiveness2/)
-[Q&A](), [Issue Report](), and [Feature Request]() are prepared, and please make new topic as you like.
+[Q&A](), [Issue Report](), and [Feature Request]() are prepared, and please make a new topic as you like.

 ## Acknowledgments
-Pokéctiveness2 uses the following services, open source libraries and resources.
-I will introduce you while giving gratitude to this
+Pokéctiveness2 uses the following services, open-source libraries and resources.
+I will introduce you while giving gratitude for this

 - [ProfesseurOak](https://github.com/Incien104/ProfesseurOak)
 - [PokedexJSON](https://github.com/Ed0ardo/PokedexJSON)